By Rick Steves and Gene Openshaw

 - Girl with a Pearl Earring (Tracy Chevalier, 2005).
 Historical portrait of artist Johannes Vermeer and his maiden servant in 17th-century Delft (also a fine film).

 - Max Havelaar: Or the Coffee Auctions of the Dutch Trading Company (Multatuli, 1860).
-Satirical novel denouncing the injustices of the Dutch colonial system in Indonesia.
+Satirical novel denouncing the injustices of the Dutch colonial system in the East Indies.

 - Tulip Fever (Deborah Moggach, 1999).
 A love-triangle drama set in 17th century Amsterdam.